Practicum Counselor Agreement

 You’re welcome to see your clients any time Monday – Friday 9 a.m. – 4 p.m., except Wednesdays 9 - 10 a.m. (when we’re in a staff meeting).
 We want to assure that there is a receptionist to greet your client and a clinician available for your consultation if needed, whenever you see a client.

 When you’ve identified all your potential client hours, your supervisor will e-mail the CHWS staff to let them know that you are open to referrals from the students we see at intake.
-They will list all the times you have provided, so intake counselors may have as many opportunities as possible to make a schedule match.
-The intake counselor will let you (and the rest of the staff) know when one of those times has been filled.
-Your supervisor will alert staff when you have decided together that you are “full.”
+The intake counselor will let you know when one of those times has been filled.
+Your supervisors will alert staff when you have decided together that you are “full.”

 We know it’s anxiety-provoking to watch/hear yourself on tape, but experience tells us that it’s an invaluable learning tool.
-Your supervisor will be listening for what you’re doing well as much as (s)he is listening for what you can better develop.
+Your supervisors will be listening for what you’re doing well as much as they will listen for what you can better develop.

-It’s much better to review to an “old” therapy session than to nothing at all.
-Really.
-Be armed with something recorded for every supervision session, even if you’ve had no-shows, cancellations or technical difficulties that week.
+- Be prepared with something recorded for every supervision session, even if you’ve had no-shows, cancellations or technical difficulties that week, you can review a prior session.
 Being able to observe specific details of sessions always yields more personalized feedback than a general description of “what happened in session” does.
 In fact, supervision is about figuring out what happened in session!

-* Practicum Counselors consent to their clinical supervisor recording supervision sessions.
-The Practicum Counselor isn’t responsible for the mechanics of recording his or her supervision hour; they simply consent to one of the CHWS Psychologists reviewing recordings of supervision sessions.
-Please alert your clinical supervisor if there is a potential dual role of having any of the Psychologists review your sessions.
+- Practicum Counselors consent to their clinical supervisor recording supervision sessions.
+The Practicum Counselor isn’t responsible for the mechanics of recording their supervision hour; they simply consent to one of the CHWS Psychologists reviewing recordings of supervision sessions.
+If the licensed psychologist co-supervisor is unable to attend a supervision session, they will review the supervision recording.

-* Practicum Counselors are responsible for documenting their clinical work by writing professional session notes.
-You’ll discuss with your supervisor the format that is customary for our setting.
-Either progress notes or SOAP notes are acceptable.
+- Practicum Counselors are responsible for documenting their clinical work by writing professional session notes.
+You’ll discuss with your supervisors the format that is customary for our setting.
+You will be documenting in an electronic health record.
 Your supervisors will teach you documentation skills if this is new to you, and will not expect you to already know how to describe session content, diagnostic information, treatment plan, phone contacts and so on.
 This learning process is considered part of the supervisory experience, since it’s key to counselor professional development.

 Session notes, client files, and recordings of sessions do not leave CHWS.

-* Practicum Counselors are responsible for consulting, as appropriate.
+- Practicum Counselors are responsible for consulting, as appropriate.
 Asking for help and understanding how to proceed with a case is part of our ethical guidelines and our professional identity!
-You can always ask your supervisor for help with tough judgment calls; this needn’t be only during your supervision hour.
+You can always ask your supervisors for help with tough judgment calls; this needn’t be only during your supervision hour.
 If your supervisor is unavailable, you’re welcome to consult with any of the other Psychology Staff.

 Because the supervisory relationship is not solely about treatment planning, it occurs every week, regardless of whether you have a current client assigned or have had clients cancel that week.
 There are always issues to explore and skills to practice in supervision that will relate to how effective we are as therapists.